espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Over the Coals.md

 **Failure** As success, but if the target doesn't comply, it is [[Drained 1]] and takes 6d8 persistent,void damage.

-**Critical Failure** As success, but if the target doesn't comply, it is [[Drained 1|Drained 2]], [[Doomed|Doomed 1]], and takes 6d8 persistent,void damage.
+**Critical Failure** As success, but if the target doesn't comply, it is [[Drained 1|Drained 2]], [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Doomed|Doomed 1]], and takes 6d8 persistent,void damage.
 Even if the target completes your commands later, the spell doesn't end until all the conditions end.

 * * *